 I am not surprised.
 There was a time when tensions in my house got very uncomfortable– whenever politics became the subject.
 My wife implored me to cut it out.
 She is always worried that they might stop calling and visiting.
 Besides, she argued, the changes they are demanding from our country will not effect either of us.
 It is their world now.
 If they are wrong they will suffer the consequences, not us.
 So, for family harmony I cut it out.
 I was treated as if I was now behaving myself.
 I yelled at newscasters rather than them until that became unbearable and I stopped watching the news altogether.
 I agreed with my wife that it was the way to go.
 Now I get along with my kids much better.
 We mainly talk about their children, which I suppose is what should be my concern.
 We get constant videos and photos on our phones and it’s true.
 My grandchildren are glorious.
 But I am a stubborn old fool.
 I can’t help but fight back with this article (hoping they don’t read it which will start off another round)

 So let’s start with their children.
-They are indeed wonderful, but even before Covid the time and energy my kids devoted to them was amazing.
-The same was true of their friends.
-All of them were so devoted, so interested in their children that for awhile I questioned my own parenting efforts when they were young.
+They are indeed wonderful, but even before Covid the time and energy my kids devoted to them amazed me.
+Their friends did the same thing with their children All of them were so devoted, so interested in their little ones that for awhile I questioned my own parenting efforts when they were young.
 Mind you I was not a slacker as a parent.
 I loved them and played with them when I got the chance, played ball with them, taught them how to ride a bike, and in the early computer days played Kaboom and other games with them.
 I didn’t do it out of duty but because I enjoyed playing with them.
 The 4 of them left college without debt which meant years of frugal spending on my part when it came to luxuries I might have enjoyed.
-Nevertheless, my efforts were minuscule compared to what they have done with their children.
-Since I was typical for my generation I am supposedly forgiven for not being more of a father.
-I, and millions of fathers like me, didn’t know any better. .
+Nevertheless, my efforts were minuscule compared to what tis now being done with their children.
+Since I was typical for my generation I am given a kind of pass for not being more of a father.
+I, and millions of fathers like me, didn’t know any better.
 On the other hand, secretly I hold the view that the enormous energy my kids are consuming trying to be great parents is robbing them of other interests.
-I envied their devotion enough to have second and third thoughts about my parenting, but I still can’t help thinking they are weird.
+I envied their devotion enough to have second and third thoughts about my parenting, but I still can’t help thinking what they are doing is weird.

 The issue is even more dramatic about fats in the diet versus sugar.
-Younger consumers now tend to avoid any product that has added sugar.
+Younger consumers now tend to avoid any product that has added sugar (or normal amounts like fruit juice.
 They believe it is the chief cause of obesity as opposed to fats.
 Marketers have taken note.
-Companies are releasing products to cater to that demand.
+Companies are releasing products catering to that demand.
 These include General Mills’ Oui brand, which is launching a crème fraîche product, and Love Good Fats, which recently closed a $10.7 million funding round to expand its reach.
 Old-fashioned butter has also seen a surge in demand.

-Dismissing the importance of lowering saturated fats is not a trivial issue.
+They may be correct that increased type 2 diabetes is related to high sugar diets, and some of that may be due to lowering fat intake as my generation tended to do.
+But they are claiming that sugar is far more unhealthy than saturated fats .
+They are wrong.
+It is not a trivial issue.
 When I was a child two of my friends’ fathers died of heart attacks in their 40’s .
 It was that common.
 With statins and lowered numbers of people smoking, and avoiding saturated fats young fathers dying of heart attacks essentially disappeared. (the down trend began before statins.)
 No longer–According to Ron Blankstein, MD, a preventive cardiologist at Harvard “It used to be incredibly rare to see anyone under age 40 come in with a heart attack.”
 Now we are seeing it more and more.
 How is it possible that my kids can be so far off on this one, particularly because they are so careful about eating healthy foods.
 From my perspective, ridiculously so.
 As I walk through the supermarket there are astonishing fears being propagated about nonsense.
 Item after item reassures buyers they don’t contain GMO, as if GMOs are poisonous.
-There has never been a single instance where GMOs were harmful.
-Never!
+(There has never been a single instance where GMOs were harmful.
+Never!)
 Same goes for milk coming from hormone fed cows.
 The hormone is not in the milk.
 The same goes for gluten which is only significant in those who have celiac disease.

 I suppose, as mature adults we should be thankful for small blessings.
 I don’t know about others from their generation , but my kids are nice and mean well.
-And if we are being fair my generation deserves it.
+And if I am being fair my generation has reaped what we sowed.
 In the 60’s I had a similar contempt for my parents old fashion beliefs.
 At the time I was certain young people had a truer view of what the world is all about and how to change it for the better.
 I don’t believe that anymore.
 I now see it wasn’t true then and certainly isn’t true now.
-Still, my generation has reaped what we sowed.
+Still, we have gotten back what we gave.

 Lance Morrow recently hit the nail on its head.
 America’s history can be viewed as a continuous process of reinvention.
 It is how we move forward.
 And back.
 Some of it is good, some bad.
 He worried about the bad and so do I. But I cannot ignore the goodness in my children’s heart.
 It is wonderful they are so focused and loving to the helpless, their own children, but also the disadvantaged of every type, the retarded, fat people, transexual people, poor blacks and Hispanics ,criminals that never had a chance, people getting screwed, or simply unable to compete.